kaimi/chef-mineos/README.md

 - The web UI will always show -1 connected players.
 - The web UI does not display server logs.
+- The web UI will load very slowly.
+- The web UI will display wrong and/or missing information about the server as long as it is running.

 These are general problems with MineOS and not specific to this cookbook.